-Yesterday was Peace Corps' 50th birthday!
-Celebrations took place around the world - supposedly there were 741 events that took place across 76 countries and all 50 US States!
-I took part in a house party in London, and it was absolutely marvellous!
+Yesterday was the Peace Corps’ 50th birthday!
+Celebrations took place around the world – supposedly there were 741 events that took place across 76 countries and all 50 US States!
+I took part in a house party in London, and it was absolutely marvelous!

 I had such a fantastic time last night.
 In some ways, this group of people was what I’ve been needing since returning from PC.
 When I shared that it has been hard to be in London after my service, every one of them understood.
 No extra explanation necessary.
 That was really nice.
 Everyone at the party expressed interest in keeping in touch and planning future gatherings.
 I really look forward to them!